 If you struggle with the idea of doing your own business accounts, you can delegate small business accounting tasks, relying on specialist employees and the services of an accountant.
 But even if your main skills are non-financial, every business owner and director should have some understanding of the key accounting concepts and how they can help your business.

 Business accounting basics

 When people think of small business accounting, they tend to think of bookkeeping - the records of all your business transactions (in goings and out goings).
 As a minimum, you have a legal obligation to make sure that you keep adequate records on what you have earned and all of your business expenses.

-Your bookkeeping records are used to produce your statutory annual accounts and for the information needed for your tax returns.
-While this is often seen as something you just need to do to comply with the law, good advice can help you identify opportunities to reduce or delay tax payments.
+Your bookkeeping records are used to produce your statutory annual accounts and provide you with the information you need to complete your tax returns.
+While this is often seen as something you need to do in order to comply with the law, good advice can help you identify opportunities to minimise tax payments.

 Accounting also has a vital role in cash flow management.
-In particular, businesses that sell on credit tend to be confronted with the need to continually chase up customers who fail to pay on time.
+In particular, businesses that sell on credit often find they continually need to chase up customers who fail to pay on time.

 Accounting and business decision-making

 You can also look further ahead, forecasting your profitability and cash flow as part of your budgeting process.
 Again, this helps you guide your decision-making.
 In particular, financial forecasts can be a key part of developing or updating a business plan and anticipating future financing needs.